 Last Updated on

-Breastmilk is the primary source of nutrition for a new-born baby.
-But there comes a time when solids need to be introduced into a baby’s diet.
+Breast milk is the primary source of nutrition for a newborn baby.
+But, there comes a time when solids need to be introduced into the baby’s diet.
 Shifting a baby feeding exclusively on milk to solids can mark a big milestone in his life.
 The whole process can be very challenging for the parents as well.
-Therefore, it makes sense to present solids to a baby in stages so that he may get adequate time to familiarise with the new development.
+Therefore, it makes sense to present solids to a baby in stages, so that he may get adequate time to familiarise himself with the new development.

-You may like to add solid food to your baby’s diet gradually initialising with liquid purees and slowly advancing to softer foods.
-A steady progression may help your baby to get used to chewing without teeth and become acquainted with managing whole foods when they grow teeth.
+You may like to add solid food to your baby’s diet gradually, starting with liquid purees, and slowly advancing to softer foods.
+A steady progression may help your baby to get used to chewing without teeth, and become acquainted with managing whole foods when he grows teeth.

-You may have often noticed the labelling on baby foods categorising them as stage 1, 2, 3 foods.
+You may have often noticed the labelling on baby foods, categorising them as stage 1, 2, or 3 foods.
 It can be quite baffling to interpret these labels.
-Companies making baby foods tend to use different labels for every baby food stage contributing to the confusion.
-Experts suggest following the general principle of using baby food labelled stage 1 for beginners and avoiding offering foods which have chunks to your baby until he is a seasoned eater.
+Companies making baby foods tend to use different labels for every baby food stage, contributing to the confusion.
+Experts suggest following the general principle of using baby food labelled stage 1 for beginners, and avoiding offering foods which have chunks to your baby until he is a seasoned eater.

 Infant Food Stages

 During this stage, your baby will experience the taste for solids for the first time.
-Ideally, solid foods may be introduced to a baby when he begins to hold his head/neck steady and is able to sit up through some support.
-Apart from bodily signs also look out for social signs like your baby displaying a keen interest in seeing what others around him eat and trying to imitate their eating habits.
-He may open his mouth every time he sees food and appears hungry even after nursing.
+Ideally, solid foods may be introduced to a baby when he begins to hold his head and neck steady, and is able to sit up through some support.
+Apart from bodily signs, also look out for social signs, like your baby displaying a keen interest in what others around him eat, and trying to imitate their eating habits.
+He may open his mouth every time he sees food, and appears hungry even after nursing.

 1. 4 to 6 Months Old Baby

-Bear in mind that breast milk should remain the chief nutrition at this stage.
-It is desirable, to begin with, small servings of evenly mashed foods.
+Bear in mind that breast milk should remain the chief source of nutrition at this stage, as it is still the most important food for the baby.
+It is desirable to begin with small servings of evenly mashed foods.
 A few spoonfuls may be enough for your baby.
-You can try adding a small amount of breastmilk or formula milk to the pureed food to suitably thin it.
+You can try adding a small amount of breast milk or formula milk to the pureed food to suitably thin it.
 It is not recommended to add salt or sugar to your baby’s food at this point.

 Foods that you can try giving your baby at this stage can be: